List of NPP MPs spotted in Qatar while 2023 Budget is being considered

-The Minority Caucus in Parliament expressed concern on Tuesday about the absence of members from the Majority side of the House from the House.
+The Minority Caucus in Parliament on Tuesday raised concerns about the non-attendance to the House of members on the Majority side of the House.

 One of the MPs who has been in Qatar for the past two weeks is Mustapha Ussif of Yagaba-Kubori, who doubles as Minister of Youth and Sports.

-He has been with the team from their training camp in Dubai through their arrival in Doha for the games.
+He has been with the team through their training cap in Dubai through to their arrival in Doha for the games.
 He was among the delegation that received President Nana Addo Dankwa Akufo-Addo when he met the team before their match against Portugal.

 On Wednesday, November 30, Ursula took to her Facebook page to share a 'unique' photo of herself and former Dutch footballer, Patrick Stephan Kluivert.